bookofproofs/bookofproofs.github.io/_sources/history/16th-century/jungius.md

 * Jungius begins with a common criticism of the chemical system, the impossibility of obtaining from metals any alleged elementary salt.
 * Thus the fact that metals can exist in the form of salts and liquids does not, according to Jungius, prove that salts and liquids exist as ingredients of metals.
 * Finally let us quote the opinion of one of Jungius's contemporaries.
-* there are few men that have not some idol, some man or woman whom they esteem, and admire, above the rest of mankind and Jungius is mine.

 Born 22 October 1587, Lübeck, Holstein (now Germany).
 Died 23 September 1657, Hamburg, Germany.